Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/7-network-architecture/2-network-topology/1-topology-single-vpc.md

 # Disadvantages

-- None.
+- None inherently.
 If your workload spans a single VPC this is the ideal configuration.
+If your workload spans more than one VPCs then you must use a different topology.

 # Shared Responsibilities